 Irish missionaries made Brigid a popular saint for converted pagans all over Europe too – especially in pre-reformation times Brigid of Kildare had many British and continental followers, though the distinction to other saints of the same name is occasionally blurry.

 The Sign of Saint Brigid's Cross

 According to legend, Brigid made a cross from rushes for a dying man she was keen to convert.
-Though the origins of this story are unknown, even today many households in Ireland have a Saint Brigid's Cross in honour of the saint.
+Though the origins of this story are unknown, even today many households in Ireland have a Saint Brigid's Cross in honor of the saint.
 The cross may take several forms, but in its most common appearance it bears a (distant) resemblance to a fylfot or even swastika.
 These crosses are often remade and rehung in homes as part of the celebration of her saint's day and to prepare and protect the house for the arrival of spring.